pcrumm/pcrumm.github.io/_drafts/rapid-api-development.md

 # Step 3.
 Test, Build, Repeat
 Unit test your API.
 That isn’t a suggestion&mdash;you need to do it.
 I know that unit tests take time to write.
 Sometimes, writing tests might even take longer to write than writing the API endpoint.
 That’s okay.

 The key to these tests is to document the _correct_ functionality, and any errors that are of particular concern.
-For example, you’ll want to know that your authentication works when credentials are valid, and fails when it are not.
+For example, you’ll want to know that your authentication works when credentials are valid, and fails when they are not.
 You’ll want to know that a correctly formatted new user will be created, and that omitting a required field fails.

 I choose not to focus on testing edge cases during initial development.
 There’s a chance that a change during the development cycle will require tweaking older unit tests, and I’d prefer to limit the number of involved tests.
 These can be added later, when changes to endpoints are less likely.